Y6 Pupil Page

 Spellings will be given out every Monday and you will be tested on Friday, Spelling is important because it helps to aid your reading and improve your writing.

 Dates for your diary

-Have you took a quiz this week.
+Have you taken a quiz this week?
 Remember in Year 6 you should be reading at least 1,500 to 2,000 words per a week.

 Click on the picture below to take a quiz:

 What has been in the News this week?
 To watch this week's Newsround.
 Click on the picture below:

 Click on the picture/ links to play SPAG games:

 Is your writing at the Expected Standard ?